-In 2019 the City of Kalamunda made two key commitments to encouraging arts of all kinds to become a larger part of life for all residents and visitors.
-Firstly, the City commissioned Creative Communities: An Arts Strategy,2 which is a statement of future intent and opportunities to engage with arts of all kind within the City.
-Key Focus Area One - Place -making and Identity within the document itemises opportunities for the intersection of art and urban and commercial renewal.
-Specifically, it highlights the need to:
+In 2019 the City of Kalamunda made two key commitments to encouraging arts of all kinds to become a larger part of life for all residents and visite Firstly, the City commissioned Creative Communitie An Arts Strategy2, which is a statement of future inte and opportunities to engage with arts of all kind within the City.
+Key Focus Area One within the document itemises opportunities for the intersection of art and urban and commercial renewal.
+Specifical it highlights the need to:

-- Create a Public Art Policy; and - Develop a City of Kalamunda Public Art Master Plan.
+- 1. Create a Public Art Policy; and - 2.
+Develop a City of Kalamunda Public Art Master Plan.

-As a direct outcome of these two recommendations, the City of Kalamunda made its second key commitment by adopting Local Planning Policy No.26 - Public Art Contributions (LPP26) 3 requiring a Public Art contribution of 1% of the estimated cost of development, (including budgeted costs for contingencies) on all developments where the cost exceeds \$500,00 ex GST (with the exception of a single house, grouped dwelling, ancillary dwelling, building upgrades, heritage development works or any ancillary structures).
+Key Focus Area Three of Creative Communities: An Arts Strategy identifies the potential for a unique As a direct outcome of these two recommendations, international sculpture event to be held in spring, the City of Kalamunda made its second key timed to coincide with the Perth Hills Spring Festival commitment by adopting Local Planning Policy No.26 and Kalamunda Open Studios.
+The suggestion is that it - Public Art Contributions (LPP26)3 requiring a Public is based upon Sculpture by the Sea, but in keeping with the local rural and forest environment, could align Art contribution of 1% of the estimated cost of development, (including budgeted costs for with the City's Bike Strategy and, in partnership with contingencies) on all developments where the cost the Department of Biodiversity and Attractions, be exceeds \$500,000 ex GST (with the exception of a positioned along the Zig Zag Scenic Trail.
+The large number of public open spaces throughout the City single house, grouped dwelling, ancillary dwelling, building upgrades, heritage development works or any provides ample opportunities for additional or ancillary structures). alternative locations if required.

-This contribution is capped at \$250,000 and the developer has the option of commissioning their own artwork or paying a cash in lieu contribution to the City of Kalamunda for their Public Art Reserve Fund to be used for the acquisition or commissioning of Public Artworks.
+This contribution is capped at \$250,000 and the developer has the option of commissioning their own ors. artwork or paying a cash-in-lieu contribution to the es: City of Kalamunda for their Public Art Reserve Fund to ent be used for the acquisition or commissioning of Public Artworks. on This Public Art Master Plan is the direct result of these lly, initiatives and is intended to provide guidance for future commissions within the City in relation to promoting community identity, site, theme, use, longevity, and budget.